Bruno Koba

 The Allure of Market Timing

 Let's be honest — the appeal is real.
 When markets drop 20% in a matter of weeks, every instinct screams "get out now before it gets worse."
 And when stocks are rallying to new highs, there's a voice in your head whispering "this can't last, better take profits."
+Those instincts consistently lead to worse outcomes than simply staying put.
+The data on this isn't even close.

 The Numbers That Should Change Your Mind